aws-samples/unishop-monolith-to-microservices/MonoToMicroLegacy/README.md

 <br>
 ![](../MonoToMicroAssets/assets1024/S3StaticSite19.png)

 **4.2** You should see the Unishop landing page, but, unless you are extreamly lucky, you won't see unicorns loading.
-The reason for that is that the legacy API endpoint is not configured properly.
+The reason for that is that the monolithic legacy API's endpoint is not configured properly.
 We will need to download config.json file from S3, change the URL within, and reload it to S3.
 ![](../MonoToMicroAssets/assets1024/NoUnicorns.png)

 **4.3** Download the config.json file from the **unishop-ui-xxxxx** to your local machine.